-This article will bring you to Tam Coc, natural site in Vietnam, which is a part of the Trang An Complex that you can explore by boat.
+This article will bring you to Tam Coc, a natural site in Vietnam, which is part of the Trang An Complex that you can explore by boat.

 We won’t be saying anything new if we said how much a single movie can transform a place, make it famous, improve its infrastructure, bring more job opportunities for locals, and… herds of tourists who want to see the film locations of their favourite scenes from popular movies.